mongodb/docs/source/reference/mongodump.rst

      mongodump --collection collection --database test

-In the next example, :option:`mongodump` creates a backup of the database instance stored in the ``/srv/mongodb`` directory on the local machine.
-This requires that no :option:`mongod` instance is using the ``/srv/mongodb`` directory. ::
+In the next example, :program:`mongodump` creates a backup of the database instance stored in the ``/srv/mongodb`` directory on the local machine.
+This requires that no :program:`mongod` instance is using the ``/srv/mongodb`` directory. ::

      mongodump --dbpath /srv/mongodb

-In the final example, :option:`mongodump` creates a database dump located at ``/opt/backup/mongodumpm-2011-10-24``, from a database running on port "``37017``" on the host "``mongodb1.example.net`` and authenticating using the username "``user``" and the password
+In the final example, :program:`mongodump` creates a database dump located at ``/opt/backup/mongodumpm-2011-10-24``, from a database running on port "``37017``" on the host "``mongodb1.example.net`` and authenticating using the username "``user``" and the password